distenz/distenz/README.md

     sometimes telescope absolutely frustrates me

 ### DE (as in Desktop Environment) todos
 - [ ] fix `nm` vpn issue at random intervals.
 DNS over VPN stops being reachable?
 - [ ] fix mic over bluetooth headst on dell
 - [ ] fix clamshell sway sys binds, broke after the duplicate ubuntu oem drivers
 - [ ] fix sway screenshare on dell to work with windows. curr. only screen works
 - [ ] fix power profile/fans on obelisk. prob also needs repaste.
 - [ ] find low latency foot replacement to wayland
+    - fix nvim cursor issues in MLTeerm is an option too
 - [ ] check out primeagen's tmux fzf manual thingy? frontend masters dev. prod. course.
 - [ ] maybe? do some custom bar&widget stuff with `eew` or smth like that. it seems not that functional atm. it has to provide value for dev.
-DE is not relevant for me, and I do not want to run customized DEs for others.
+Do not want to run custom DE on monolith, so has to be useful for dell or obelisk
 - [ ] maybe do a debian+gnome on monolith? lets wait for feedback on current. it is supported for another .5y
+- [ ] maybe do an immutable os eg. VanillaOS if monolith bricks.
+- [ ] add flatpak to monolith if need arise?

 <!--
 **distenz/distenz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.